Where We Work

 Walker’s Shortbread has been located within the same small community of Aberlour for the last five generations and several generations of local families have been employed over that time.
 The Company has a relatively low employee turnover and firmly believes, where at all possible, in promoting from within the existing workforce and providing the necessary training and support.

 Walker’s Shortbread is a major local employer in the Moray area, with around a quarter of the workforce being foreign nationals who have settled in the area.
-Company inductions, in-house training, health and safety information and general factory instructions are also provided in different languages.
+Company inductions, in-house training, health and safety information and general factory instructions are all provided.

 Walker’s Shortbread operates four factories in Aberlour and two in nearby Elgin.